-Belarus is concentration camp in centre of Europe
+Belarus is concentration camp in centre of Europe60

 Tortures are applied to both political prisoners and ordinary people.